 Sleep and Circadian Neurobiology web course, 2,5 credits (MED-TOU11) consists of teaching videos and a selection of review articles on the nineteen topics of the course.
 The easiest way is to start with the video, if available, and then study the article, and complete the entity by taking the quiz.
 The questions are aimed to guide the studies, and to prepare for the final test.

-The course and Examinarium exam can be completed until May 29th, 2022.
+Registration for the Moodle course closes on May 15, 2022.
+Examinarium exam can be completed until May 29th, 2022.

 You can take your own university’s exam in another university’s Exam room.